levkk/rwf/docs/docs/controllers/websockets.md

 ## What are WebSockets?

-A WebSocket is a bidirectional communication protocol which allows browsers and servers to talk to each other.
+A WebSocket is a bidirectional communication protocol that allows browsers and servers to talk to each other.
 Unlike normal HTTP responses, which are only delivered when the client asks for them, WebSocket messages can be sent by the server at any time.